Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 It is impossible to delay the treatment of pathology, because untimely seeking help can provoke complications:

-• The development of lameness due to the position of the skeleton.
-Often flows into flat feet and aggravates the patient's condition;
+• Development of lameness due to skeletal position.
+It often develops into flat feet and aggravates the patient’s condition;

 • Brief or long-term mental instability.
-Constant pain will not let you relax at any time of the day.
-Overwork leads to neurosis and psychosis;
+Constant pain will not allow you to relax at any time of the day.
+Overwork leads to neuroses and psychoses;

-• The inflammatory process can reach the spinal cord and become an impetus for the spread of inflammation to other parts of the spine, which leads to even more serious diseases.
+• The inflammatory process can reach the spinal cord and become an impetus for the spread of inflammation to other parts of the spine, which leads to even more severe diseases.

-To prevent the development of severe pathology, you can follow simple rules:
+You can prevent the development of severe pathology by following simple rules:

-• Exercise in the morning: stretch your muscles, bring them back to normal;
+• Do exercises in the morning: warm up your muscles, bring them back to normal;

 • Try to keep your weight under control;